thegambler111/CoolObsVault/01_Experience/IoT/MQTT/MQTT Master class/Section 10_Security/Section 10_Security.md

 	- Using pre-shared key PSK

 ## Payload encryption
-- Payload encryption is useful when you cannot use TSL due to computation and communication overhead
+- Payload encryption is useful when you cannot use TLS due to computation and communication overhead
 - Disadvantages:
 	- Cannot be implemented in device with very low resources
 	- Attacker can still modify message if an unsecure channel is used